s-guks/CS370-GameChangers/README.md

 [Play the game](https://game-changer-s.itch.io/souls)

 This is an implementation of an original turn-based card game implemented in C#.
 It uses Unity Game Engine.
+Reminder: Please wait for all card animations to finish executing before pressing the end turn/draw card button. : )

 ## Rendering
 This game supports rendering via the Unity rendering engine.